openstack-archive/vmtp/doc/source/quickstart_git.rst

 - "image_name" must be the image name to use by VMTP ('Ubuntu Server 14.04' in the above example)
 - "ssh_vm_username" must be a valid user name for the Linux image ("ubuntu" for Ubuntu images)
-- "flavor_type" must be an appropriate flavor name (step 4.1 above)
+- "flavor_type" must be either an appropriate flavor name (step 4.1 above) or a custom flavor will be created with "flavor_type" name and specification declared in "flavor" config.
+- "flavor" must be the specification of a custom flavor that will be created in case "flavor_type" is non-existing in OpenStack.

 6. Run VMTP
 -----------